uma899/OS_dev/README.md

 qemu-system-x86_64 boot.bin

 ```
-If wanted to experiment, burn it into USB and plug it in your PC.
+If wanted to experiment, burn boot.bin into to the first sector of the USB and plug it in your PC.
 Boot into it.
 You can see it working!
+Try it at your own risk!